LF-digitala-kanaler/LFDS/content/components/web/navigations/pagination.md

       been tested in both qualitative and quantitive tests.
 To the surprise of many the scaled down version in use has outperformed the more descriptive versions in all tests.

+      ![Example of a pagination which was a/b-tested against the current one and lost](/img/pagination-failed-ab.png "Example of a pagination which was a/b-tested against the current one and lost")

+      ![Old sketch of pagination which was less preferred than the current pagination in usability test](/img/pagination-old.png "Old sketch of pagination which was less preferred than the current pagination in usability test")
     name: Design
   - content: content code
     name: Code